Emotional connection is the feel-good-feelings between you that keep your marriage alive so your relationship can thrive.

 Be determined not to escalate and fight.

-Recite the mantra “ I seek to understand” as you proceed knowing that a discussion is possible and the only way to reach your partner’s heart.
+Recite the mantra “ I seek to understand” as you proceed to know that a discussion is possible and the only way to reach your partner’s heart.

 Calling them names and blaming them for being inconsiderate and blind towards your needs won’t help.
 Neither will hurling abuse or slamming doors.